Graph-based Summary Statistics for Revealing the Stochastic Gravitational Wave Background in Pulsar Timing Arrays: From PTA to Graph-based Summary Statistics

-Before computing the element of summary statistics and for the sake of clarity, we show the behavior of adjacency matrix for $N_{\rm PTA}=68$ of size $68 \times 68$ for various values of $\bar{\zeta}$ in the upper part of Figure \ref{fig:sample_adjacency}.
-The associated overall amount of edges for constructed graph is also indicated in the last row of Figure \ref{fig:sample_adjacency}.
-The first five rows in the Figure \ref{fig:sample_adjacency} correspond to a realization of adjacency matrices for ${\rm Baseline+Monopole}$, ${\rm Baseline+Dipole}$, ${\rm Baseline}$, ${\rm Baseline+CURN}$ and ${\rm Baseline+HD}$ templates exerted on the PTA, respectively.
-The last row depicts that the higher value of $\bar{\zeta}$, the more dense graph is.
-The white pixels in these plots figures out the pairs that we have masked to reduce the spurious impact of noise (see subsection \ref{subsec:network_construction}).
-The angular separation values for masked pairs are in the ranges between $\left[39.5^\circ-63^\circ\right]$ and $\left[104^\circ-137.5^\circ\right]$.
-This achievement is consistent with the graphs illustrated in Figure \ref{fig:sample_pta_graphs}.

-To give a more complete view concerning the graph-based summary statistics, we depict the constructed graph in Figure \ref{fig:sample_adjacency2}.
-Assuming a specific spatial correlation template, the overall properties of the graph vary.
-Each row corresponds to a specific spatial correlation template identified as ${\rm Baseline+Monopole}$, ${\rm Baseline+Dipole}$, ${\rm Baseline}$, ${\rm Baseline+CURN}$, and ${\rm Baseline+HD}$.
-The points are associated with graph nodes (pulsars), with different nodes' colors reflecting their strength values ($s_a$).
-Two nodes have an edge if and only if their spatial angular separation satisfies the condition $\zeta_{ab}\le\bar{\zeta}$.
-An obvious change for different templates, which is visually captured, is the abundance of triangles.
-This statistic is quantified by the average clustering coefficient up to the geometrical mean value (Eqs. (\ref{eq:comega0}) and (\ref{eq:comega})).
-As expected from the clustering feature, the number of triangles for the ${\rm Baseline}$ is less than the other spatial templates.
-It is worth noting that the triangles, $\overset{\triangle}{\scalebox{0.6}{abd}}$, with a geometrical mean, $(\omega_{ab}\omega_{ad}\omega_{bd})^{1/3}$, less than $0.1$ have been removed for better visualization.

 Figure~\ref{fig:network_measures} shows the empirical distributions of graph-based summary statistics computed over 10,000 realizations of synthetic data with fiducial parameter values listed in Table \ref{tab:simulation_parameters} for different spatial correlation models as a function of angular separation thresholds.
+Each row is assigned for one of the structural properties of constructed graph which we are going to describe them qualitatively as below and therefore we will report their significance quantitatively in the next subsection.